WHAT WE DO

 In addition to responding to the needs of LGBTQ+ and HIV+ people, Persad seeks to change the culture to be more affirming, welcoming and competent to serve our target populations.
 Our cultural systems – schools, healthcare, faith centers, human services, police/public safety and other governmental agencies, and employers of all kinds – are part of the fabric of living that has stigmatized, excluded and/or discriminated against LGBTQ+ and HIV+ people.

-We recognize that even workers who are open minded and non-biased may lack experience with LGBTQ+ and HIV+ people, and are unlikely to receive training to assist them in the course of their standard education.
+We recognize that even employees who are open minded and non-biased may lack experience with LGBTQ+ and HIV+ people, and are unlikely to receive training to assist them in the course of their standard education.
 Persad’s programs fill the gap in this lack of exposure and experience.

 For information about training programs or to schedule a consultation, contact our Training Department.

 Don't just take our word for it.

 Check out these testimonials from some of our training participants:

 “The session was great and opened a new understanding and compassion for the youth we serve and challenged me to learn more.”